Tejas-pr/WeatherSphere/README.md

 ### Steps to Proceed:

-1. Ensure your backend server is running.
-2. Set the required environment variables in Postman.
-3. Execute the test cases above and verify that the responses match the expected outcomes.

-### Steps to Proceed:

 1. Backend Setup: Start your backend server, making sure that all dependencies are installed and the correct port is configured in Postman.
 2. Database Configuration: Ensure your MongoDB connection is set up and replace the :id parameter in the delete route with the corresponding \_id from your MongoDB database.
 3. Environment Variables: You need to create a .env file (based on .env.example) and set the following environment variables: